openedx/credentials/docs/credentials_admin.rst

     :width: 600px
     :alt: Populated program certificate model

-If `Use organization name` is checked then organization full name will be displayed on the certificate else short name would be displayed.
+If `Use organization name` is checked then organization full name will be displayed on the certificate else short name will be displayed.